 Ensure that you both view the relationship within the same context.
 You may be the type of person who enjoys having a BFF for a few months, not forever.

 However, your friend may be the type of individual who invests in relationships for the long term.
-It is honest to not only say goodbye in an honest way but to also make your intentions clear in future relationships.
+It is honest to not only say goodbye honestly but to also make your intentions clear in future relationships.

 Write a letter

 A goodbye letter can be helpful in several contexts.
 For example, you may choose to write a goodbye letter to colleagues at work.
-This helps you to move on from your job in a graceful and professional way.
+This helps you to move on from your job gracefully and professionally.

 You may also write a farewell letter to your neighbors if you decide to move or write a goodbye letter to a romantic interest.

 In all cases, a letter allows you to leave on good terms.
 While saying goodbye to people in your professional network, you never know when you may need their help professionally in the future.
-Similarly, when you move from a neighborhood, your former neighbors may provide assistance to you in the future.
+Similarly, when you move from a neighborhood, your former neighbors may assist you in the future.
 Writing a letter can be a polite thing to do.

 You can use an email or print your letter.
 Always send it before you leave, since sending it after makes it seem like an afterthought.